uli28/ng-dev/demos/07-reactive-state/reactive-state/src/assets/markdown/form-controls.md

+- `Reactive Forms` & `FormControls` provide a convenient way to track changes on the input fields.
+You can subscribe to the `valueChanges` observable of a `FormControl` and perform actions based on the input value.

-- When using Reactive Forms & FormControls, you can use the `valueChanges` observable to listen to changes on the FormControl.
-This is a great way to implement debouncing on search fields.
-You can use the `debounceTime` operator to wait a certain amount of time after each keystroke before emitting the value.
-This way you can prevent unnecessary API calls.
+- For example, you can implement a debounced search feature by using the `debounceTime` operator.
+This operator will delay the emission of the value until a specified time has elapsed after the last keystroke.
+This will help you avoid making unnecessary API calls for every input change.

 ```typescript
 this.subsSearchterms = this.searchterm.valueChanges